Higherings/serverless-portfolio/README.md

-# Iván García Serverless Portfolio
+# Iván García Serverless Portfolio in CloudFormation
-Serverless portfolio with AWS and ReactJS.
+Serverless portfolio with CloudFormation.

 ## Technologies Used

-Git - GitHub
-HTML - CSS
+CloudFormation